For Birth Mothers · Educational Resource

 How is living expense support paid out?+

-Whenever possible, payments are made directly to service providers, landlords, utilities, medical providers, rather than as lump sums to the birth mother.
+Whenever possible, payments are made directly to service providers: landlords, utilities, and medical providers.

-What if my expenses feel larger than Utah's typical limits?+
+What if my expenses feel larger than the typical framework allows?+

-Utah law sets specific statutory limits on living expense support, and Utah has a Consortium process an agency can use to request a review of unusual or documented needs.
+State law sets the framework for what's allowed, and there is a review process an agency can use to request consideration of unusual or documented needs.
 Specifics depend on your situation.
 A free, confidential consultation is the best way to walk through what may be possible.

 How long does support continue after birth?+

-Utah law sets limits on how long postpartum support can continue.
-Specifics are determined case by case.
+State law sets limits on how long postpartum support can continue.
+Specifics are determined case by case with your counselor.

 What if I decide not to place my baby for adoption, do I owe the agency money?+

 No. If you choose to parent, you are not required to repay living expense support received in good faith.
-If you traveled to Utah from another state, we also provide return transportation of the same mode and quality, per H.B.
-51.
+If you traveled to Utah from another state, you have guaranteed return transportation home in the same mode of travel, as allowed by state law.